 Let’s start with adding a property to the instantiation of some test objects.
-This is often the perfect scenario for “muti-carat editing.”
+This is often the perfect scenario for “muti-caret editing.”
 To start this you can do two things.
-The first is to position your carat where you’d like to start editing on the first line, then hold
+The first is to position your caret where you’d like to start editing on the first line, then hold

 Shift+Alt and either use your arrows or the mouse to select a column or area.
 The beautiful thing about this method is it allows you to select a block of text to replace.

 Shift+Alt is that the columns you want to edit must line up vertically.
 But frequently that isn’t the case, and that’s where

 Ctrl+Alt you set the multiple carets by holding

 Ctrl+Alt and clicking where you want to edit.
 You can then insert text in all those places, even multiple times on the same line.